SharifAmit/sharifamit.github.io/_pages/about.md

 * September 8, 2022.
 Two abstracts accepted to **OSA Fall Vision Meeting 2022**.
 * September 2, 2022.
 One paper accepted to **ICMLA 2022**.
 * August 26, 2022.
 Completed my 4 month long internship at **Genentech, Inc.**
-* August 24, 2022.
-One paper accepted to **Aerospace Medicine and Human Performance** Journal.